josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 }
 ```

 Redux builds on this pattern to provide a "predictable state container", and over the next two weeks we'll be learning about various ways of managing application-level and context-level state with Redux and Context API.
-Things can get confusing with the amount of abstraction involved, but as long as you're really solid on these fundamentals you'll be good to go.
+Things can get confusing with the amount of abstraction involved, but as long as you're really solid on these fundamentals you'll be good to go!

 ## Helpful Resources:
 * [JavaScript data types - MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)